 - Connect with a young parent and make a plan to do something (shopping, take a walk, lunch)

-This interactive, evidence-based presentation explains how stress impacts the brain and why relationships improve individual and community well-being.
+Our interactive, evidence-based workshops explains how stress impacts the brain and why relationships improve individual and community well-being.
 Attendees will leave with practical ideas for taking action in their work, faith, neighborhood and friend networks.

 - Watch a recorded webinar featuring the 20-minute Connections Matter presentation.